skrolikowski/Modern/README.md

 ### What's in the box?

-**Inheritance** - all modules can be inherited from or inherit from another module.
+**Inheritance** - any modules can extend any other module.

 **Mixins** - extend your modules beyond their ability without affecting the inheritance chain.
+Functions with the same name will compound into one function call.

 **Utility Functions** - check out the [API](#API)